-Smoking is not allowed in classrooms or laboratories during regular class and laboratory hours, in the Dining Hall, the Athletic Centre, or the Alumni Theatre, at any time.
+No smoking is allowed in classrooms or laboratories during regular class and laboratory hours, in the gymnasium, or in the Dining Hall during regular meals and in the Athletic Centre at any time.

 Any form of disorderly conduct, drunkenness, or public display of intoxicating beverages is forbidden on campus and at all college functions.